glitchwrks/gwmon-80/README.md

 ...where the xx fields are the hex representation of the bytes at those addresses.

 No returns or spaces are typed in the commands.
 This is very similar to the NorthStar ROM monitor, most likely because it's about the simplest way to implement.
 Input is auto-downcased, so you can type entries in either (or even mixed) case.

+### Edit Memory

+The `E` command prompts for a starting address, displays the contents of the memory location, and allows input of a replacement value.
+Pressing `RETURN` will leave the current value unchanged and move to the next memory address.
+Pressinc `CTRL+C` at any time terminates the `E` command.

+### GO Command

+`G` prompts for an address and transfers control to that address.
+The GWMON-80 warm start address is placed on the stack prior to control transfer, so routines may return to GWMON-80 with a `RET` as long as the stack has been preserved.

+### Input and Output

+The `I` and `O` commands allow reading and writing I/O ports.
+Since the Intel 8080 only includes `IN` and `OUT` instructions with immediate addressing, this is accomplished through dynamic routines located just above the stack.

+### Intel HEX Loader

 The Intel HEX loader expects 16-bit addresses.
 It behaves as an Intel loader should, allowing empty blocks in the middle to be skipped.
 It will accept either UNIX-style LF endings or DOS/Windows CR/LF endings.
 The loader will accept an `EOF` (End of File, `0x01`) record or a data record (`0x00`) with zero length as the terminating condition.